Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Operation in SQL that automatically joins two tables based on columns with the same names and compatible data types in both tables.
 Can be either inner join or outer join.

+**Equi Join**

+Operation that combines rows from two or more tables based on the equality of specified columns between these tables.

 ### Non-monotonic behavior

 Behavior of a function or system when the addition of new information can invalidate previous conclusions or results.